ericmatthewstevens/Scrumdinger/README.md

-# Landmarks
+# Scrumdinger
-Sample landmarks application for iOS and iPadOS
+## Sample scrum meeting organizer app for iOS and iPadOS